ocaml-doc/voodoo/doc/design.md

 A particular package is therefore specified by the triple of the package name, the package version, and the 'dependency universe hash'.
 This has is computed in the following way:

-1. Find all dependencies (including transitive dependencies) using opam.
+1. Find all dependencies (including transitive dependencies, though not going 'through' the ocaml package) using opam.
 2. Sort and write them to a string, one package per line, in the format `<package name>.<version>`
 3. Compute md5 hash of the string.